 Do you ever get a day off?
 Whenever you have time to yourself what do you enjoy doing?

-What things do you enjoy to do outside of acting?
+What things do you enjoy doing outside of acting?

 “I’m a pretty artistic person, so I do things like write and paint.
 Creative things.
 I’m a real homebody and love working on my home, and cooking and creating recipes.”